JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 - Edge Locations: Local cache of your data
 - Regional Edge Cache: Larger version of an Edge Location, provides another layer of caching
 NOTE: Can use SSL certs with CloudFront as it integrates with AWS Certificate Manager (ACM) for HTTPS
 NOTE: CloudFront is for DOWNLOAD operations only, uploads go directly to Origin with NO WRITE CACHING.
-CloudFront does Read-Only caching
+CloudFront only does Read-Only type of caching.

 ## CloudFront (CF) - Behaviors
 CloudFront Behaviors control much of the TTL, protocol and privacy settings within CloudFront